-Slow-moving hurricane Dorian pounds Bahamas, inches towards Florida coast
+Hurricane Dorian bashes Bahamas, inches towards Florida coast

 Dorian was tied with Gilbert (1988), Wilma (2005) and the 1935 Labor Day hurricane for the second-strongest Atlantic hurricane on record, based on maximum sustained winds.
 Allen in 1980 was the most powerful, with 190-mile (306-kph) winds, the NHC said.

-Reporting by Dante Carrer in Marsh Harbour, Bahamas, Gabriella Borter in Titusville, Florida, Peter Szekely in New York, Rich Mckay in Atlanta, Alex Dobuzinskis in Los Angeles; Editing by Gareth Jones and Nick Zieminski
+Reporting by Dante Carrer in Marsh Harbour, Bahamas, Zachary Fagenson in Jacksonville, Florida, Gabriella Borter in Titusville, Florida, Peter Szekely and Matthew Lavietes in New York and Rich Mckay in Atlanta, writing by Scott Malone; Editing by Gareth Jones, Nick Zieminski and Jonathan Oatis